Health Benefits of Stretching for Older Adults

 Spinal stenosis is the narrowing of the bone channel occupied by the spinal nerves or cord.
 The spinal nerves become compressed and can create symptoms of sciatica – tingling, weakness, numbness in the low back, buttocks, and legs.

 While both osteoarthritis and spinal stenosis are a natural part of aging and can’t directly be avoided, the resulting pain can be managed by stretching exercises.
-Regular stretching helps with improving flexibility, range of motion, and elasticity to relieve stiffness in the afflicted joints.
+Regular stretching benefits seniors by improving flexibility, range of motion, and elasticity to relieve stiffness in the afflicted joints.
 Understandably it may be difficult and painful to stretch of move these joints.
 To help reduce the pain, it is recommended to warm up stiff muscles prior to stretching with a heat pack and conversely cool down muscles with an ice pack following exercise to minimize swelling in the joints.
 You may also want to consider assisted stretching by using stretching equipment or with the aid of another individual.

 2. Stretching reduces the risk of falling